mahes-a/StagingBuild/README.md

               ) \
               .execute()

-- Renove the files processed
+- Remove the files processed

           #remove the files for current table  after processing to avoid re-processing
         from notebookutils import mssparkutils